CosmoStat/shapepipe/docs/wiki/module_docs/mccd_instructions.md

 **Input:** takes as first input the ``fitted_model`` from ``mccd_fit_runner`` and as second input the ``test_star_selection`` from the preprocessing runner.

-**Comment:** Naturally, this modelu validates the trained MCCD model with the corresponding test stars.
+**Comment:** Naturally, this model validates the trained MCCD model with the corresponding test stars.
 The parameter ``MODE`` on the ``[MCCD]`` must be set to ``VALIDATION``.